New campaigner Ryan under fire from hecklers and Obama

 Also visiting Iowa on Monday, Obama named Ryan as "one of the leaders of Congress standing in the way" of a farm bill that includes disaster aid to farmers hit by a drought.

-"So if you happen to see congressman Ryan, tell him how important this farm bill is to Iowa and our rural communities," Obama told a political rally in Council Bluffs.
+"So if you happen to see Congressman Ryan, tell him how important this farm bill is to Iowa and our rural communities," Obama said at a political rally in Council Bluffs.

+Later in the day the president visited the State Fair, too, but did not face hecklers the way Ryan did.
+Obama shook hands with cheering bystanders and turned down a smoothie and cinnamon rolls in favor of a beer and pork chops.

+"Ice cold and tasty," he said of his beer, offering to buy some for others in the crowd except, he joked, a person holding a Romney sign.

 It was a timely announcement that took away some of the limelight in Iowa from Ryan, who has never before had to face an opponent like Obama's Chicago-based campaign team.